LiamHoogstad/Group_9_GDP/README.md

 ### 3

+#### Setting up the development environment

-- For Windows, paste this in your terminal
-  -- [path to Activate.ps1, should be something like C:\...\venv\Scripts\Activate.ps1]
+- For Windows, paste this in your terminal to enter the development environment -- [path to Activate.ps1, should be something like C:\...\venv\Scripts\Activate.ps1]
-- For macOS/Unix, paste this in your terminal
-  -- [path to Activate.ps1 (i think, it's one of the activates anyway), should be something like C:\...\venv\bin\Activate...]
+- For macOS/Unix, paste this in your terminal to enter the development environment -- [path to activate, should be something like C:\...\venv\bin\activate...]

 ### 4

 - Paste this in your terminal
-  -- pip install Flask pymongo[srv] flask-cors
+  -- pip install -r requirements.txt

-### 5
+### 6

-- Run the application with
+- Run the application with:
-  -- flask run OR
   -- python app.py

 ### Code Explanation

-This Python code is for a backend application built with Flask, which serves as a web server.
-It interacts with a MongoDB database to store user data.
-Here's a simplified explanation of each part:
+This code represents a backend application developed using Flask, a popular Python web framework.
+It integrates various functionalities including user management, file upload, and interaction with MongoDB.
+Below is a brief explanation of the key parts of this code:

-- Imports and Setup:
+#### Imports and Initial Setup:

+- Various libraries are imported for handling web requests, security, file management, and database interactions.
+- A Flask application instance is created, and Flask extensions like Bcrypt for password hashing and JWTManager for token-based authentication are initialized.
-  -- Various modules are imported, including Flask for the web server, CORS (Cross-Origin Resource Sharing) to allow requests from different domains, and MongoClient for interacting with MongoDB.
+- CORS (Cross-Origin Resource Sharing) is enabled allowing the backend to accept requests from different origins.
-  An instance of the Flask app is created, and CORS is enabled for it.

-- MongoDB Connection:

--- A connection to MongoDB is established using a URI (Uniform Resource Identifier), which contains the credentials and location of the database.
-The actual URI is replaced with 'blah blah blah' as a placeholder.
-A test command (ping) is sent to the database to confirm connectivity.
+#### Configuration:

+- A secret key for JWT (JSON Web Tokens) is generated for securing token-based authentication.
+- Environment variables are loaded (e.g., database connection strings) using dotenv.
+- MongoDB client is set up to connect to a database, and collections and GridFSBucket for file storage are initialized.

-- Routes and Endpoints:
+#### Routes and Endpoints:

--- Two routes (endpoints) are defined for the web server:
---- The root (/) route simply returns "Hello, World!" as a response to GET requests.
---- The /submit route listens for POST requests.
-When data is submitted to this route, it's expected to be in JSON format.
-This data is then inserted into the MongoDB database under the MusiCollab database and users collection.
-After successfully inserting the data, the server responds with a JSON object indicating success and the inserted document's ID.
+- Various endpoints are defined for different functionalities such as user registration, login, email and username checks, file uploads (both general and specific to a user's profile picture), and project management.
+- The /upload endpoint allows files to be uploaded and stored in MongoDB using GridFS.
+- The /checkEmail, /checkUsername, /submit, /login, and other user-related endpoints allow for user management such as registration, email validation, and authentication.
+- Password validation for login uses bcrypt to securely check hashed passwords.
+- JWT tokens are used for authentication and are required for certain actions like uploading a profile picture or adding a project.
+- Project and audio management is facilitated through endpoints that allow adding projects, uploading audio files to projects, and retrieving project-related information.

+#### File Upload and Retrieval:

+- Files (like profile pictures and audio files) can be uploaded and linked to users or projects.
+GridFS is used for storing files that exceed the BSON document size limit in MongoDB.
+- File metadata is managed, and files can be retrieved via specific endpoints, allowing for dynamic content management related to user profiles and projects.

+#### Security and Data Management:

+- jwt_required decorator is used to protect routes that require user authentication.
+- Data validation and error handling are implemented to ensure that the backend responds appropriately to invalid requests or database errors.

-- Running the Server:
+#### Running the Application:

--- Finally, if the script is run directly (not imported as a module), the Flask app starts and listens for incoming requests on the default port (usually 5000 for Flask apps).
-In essence, this application can receive user data through its /submit endpoint and store that data in a MongoDB database, providing a basic backend for a user signup feature.
+Overall, this backend is designed for a platform where users can create profiles, manage projects, and upload files, with secure authentication and data storage practices.

 ## Set the frontend up